tcassar/settle/write_up/Analysis + Design.md

 + How to settle debt across large graphs efficiently (here meaning few transactions per person)
 + How to make a CLI that is as simple as possible

-This is not an exhaustive list - it leaves out all of the technical problems I will likely face, which are discussed in the next two subsections
+This is not an exhaustive list - it leaves out all the technical problems I will likely face, which are discussed in the next two subsections

 ---
 ## Research of existing solutions

-Currently on the market, there are a few products similar to that which I am proposing.
+Currently, on the market, there are a few products similar to that which I am proposing.
 Having surveyed a few options, I decided to look at Evenfy and Splitwise in more detail.

 Both work on the same premise that I have outlined: an intuitive way to track who owes who in a group.

-This is all accurate at time of writing, however new updates since may
+This is all accurate at time of writing.

 ### Evenfy
 Evenfy is an app that does exactly what I set out to achieve.
 It mainly focuses on group expenses, and can be accessed from a computer.